alexs2112/TerminalHero/README.md

     - Mark the NPC if they have unread dialogue
     - Arrow-key control for dialogue options
 - Show the sprite of the NPC you are talking to
+- Instead of NPCs with dialogue, just make them DialogueFeatures?

 **Equipment**
 - Magic weapons buff damage of a particular type?